mowlwurf/simpleq/doc/queue.md

 ### Create your new configured queue

-After you added your queue config block, you just need to execute the following command to create your new queue.
+After adding your queue config block, you just need to execute the following command to create your new queue.

 ```sh
 app/console simpleq:queue:create dummy
 ```

 That's it!
-You can fill the queue with jobs now. f.e.
+You can fill the queue with jobs now. e.g. with your own custom persist command.
+For demonstration you should have a look to the following demo command.

 ```sh
 app/console simpleq:demo:persist n